 Having chemotherapy with radiotherapy (chemoradiotherapy) can cause more severe side effects.
 This is compared with having these treatments on their own.

 Everyone is different, and the side effects vary from person to person.
 You might not have all of the effects mentioned.
 Side effects depend on the type of chemotherapy you have.
 They also depend on the radiotherapy treatment area.

 The side effects gradually get worse during the treatment.
 They can continue to get worse after your treatment ends.
-But most of the effects begin to improve after 1 or 2 weeks.
+Side effects will improve, but some might take a few weeks to months.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.

 You might feel tired during your treatment.
 It tends to get worse as the treatment goes on.
 You might also feel weak and lack energy.
 Rest when you need to.

 Tiredness can carry on for some weeks after the treatment has ended.
 But it usually improves gradually.